-- NEW: At least 12 temples, 50 houses are damaged or destroyed, officials say
+- At least 12 temples, 50 houses are damaged or destroyed, officials say

 - Muslims protest a photo of a partially burned Quran on Facebook

 - The account of the Buddhist boy tagged in the photo is deleted